hexxone/TeleJelly/README.md

 - If a User were to change/sell his Username, a random person would possibly be able to use this Service.
   However, having Names over ID's is much more convenient for Management.

-- If your server is publicly reachable, make sure to take care of rate limiting with your reverse proxy, otherwise adversaries might be able to lag the system.
+- If your server is publicly reachable, make sure to take care of rate limiting with your reverse proxy;
+  otherwise adversaries might be able to lag the system.

 ## Demo Video